ashwnn/grok-discord-bot/docs/SPECIFICATION.md

 * Provide a Discord bot that:

-  * Responds to `!ask` using Grok chat completions.
+  * Responds to `/ask` using Grok chat completions.
-  * Responds to `!image` using Grok image generation.
+  * Responds to `/image` using Grok image generation.
   * Uses a sarcastic, rude personality configured via a system prompt, without hate speech or explicit content.
   * Protects Grok credits via rate limits, token budgets, and spam filtering.
   * Supports an optional auto approve mode where admins must approve or override replies before they are sent.